 7.1 The Heart Foundation warrants that it will comply with the following obligations:

-6) Without prejudice to any other rights or obligations it may have, where complaints are raised to the Heart Foundation regarding the conduct of a Walk Organiser (and additionally, if the Heart Foundation deems it necessary, on a random sampling basis), the Heart Foundation will arrange for investigation of compliance of the relevant Walk Organiser with the Corresponding Obligations; and
+6. Without prejudice to any other rights or obligations it may have, where complaints are raised to the Heart Foundation regarding the conduct of a Walk Organiser (and additionally, if the Heart Foundation deems it necessary, on a random sampling basis), the Heart Foundation will arrange for investigation of compliance of the relevant Walk Organiser with the Corresponding Obligations.

 7.2 The Host Organisation warrants that it will comply with the following obligations:

-1) The Host Organisation must ensure that any Promotional Material or activities relating to Heart Foundation Walking or involving Participants complies with Heart Foundation Walking Brand Guidelines and is agreed to by the Heart Foundation prior to publication or implementation;
+1. The Host Organisation must ensure that any Promotional Material complies with Heart Foundation Walking Brand Guidelines and is agreed to by the Heart Foundation prior to publication or implementation.

-2) The Host Organisation must ensure the Local Coordinator carries out their obligations in accordance with the obligations noted at clause 8 of this Agreement; and
+2. The Host Organisation must ensure the Local Coordinator carries out their obligations in accordance with the obligations noted at clause 8 of this Agreement.

-8.1 The Host Organisation warrants that the Local Coordinator:
+8.1 The Host Organisation warrants that it will ensure that the appointed Local Coordinator:

-5) will comply with all Heart Foundation training requirements including the Local Coordinator training session and all further training or education as reasonably required by the Heart Foundation;
+5. will comply with all Heart Foundation training requirements including viewing the Local Coordinator training video and all further training or education as reasonably required by the Heart Foundation.

-6) will provide true and correct information to the Heart Foundation and promptly notify the Heart Foundation of any changes; and
+6. will provide true and correct information to the Heart Foundation and promptly notify the Heart Foundation of any changes.

-8.2 In the event of a Local Coordinator no longer being employed by the Host Organisation, or otherwise being unavailable to perform the duties of the Local Coordinator, the Host Organisation will advise the Heart Foundation of the cessation of that Local Coordinator, and procure the registration of a replacement Local Coordinator.
+8.2 In the event that the Local Coordinator is no longer affiliated with the Host Organisation or becomes unavailable to perform the duties of the Local Coordinator, the Host Organisation will advise the Heart Foundation as soon as practical and will procure a replacement Local Coordinator.

-9.1 Each party indemnifies (Indemnifying Party) and will keep indemnified the other (including all of its Personnel) (Those Indemnified) from and against all claims, actions, proceedings, demands, costs or expenses arising directly or indirectly from any breach of this Agreement.
+9.1 Each party indemnifies (Indemnifying Party) and will keep indemniofied the other (including all of its Personell) (Those Indemnified) from and against all claims, actions, proceedings, demands, costs or expenses arising directly or indirectly from any breach of this Agreement.